07 Jan How to Make Easy DIY Gnomes

 Free Gnome Pattern

-For starters, if you’d like to use a pattern, I’ve got a FREE one!
-It’s a great way to be guided through your first gnome project.
-It’s also nice to have a pattern if you plan to make more than one and you’d like them all to be similar.
+For starters, if you’d like to use a pattern, I’ve got a free one!
+It’s nice to have a pattern if you plan to make more than one and you’d like them all to be similar.

 After making one gnome, you will quickly get the hang of it and you can then adjust the size and details to create your own style.